-This week, Berkeleyside reports that a friend of Walker's, Marine Corps veteran Roger Ellis, has been cooperating with police and provided testimony in a hearing that offered ample circumstantial evidence putting a gun and ammunition like those used in the killing in Walker's hands just days before the shooting took place.
+This week, Berkeleyside reports that a friend of Walker's, Marine Corps veteran Roger Ellis [an alias], has been cooperating with police and provided testimony in a hearing that offered ample circumstantial evidence putting a gun and ammunition like those used in the killing in Walker's hands just days before the shooting took place.
 Ellis says that he traveled to a gun shop in Vallejo with Walker on June 13, and agreed to purchase ammunition for him for a .40-caliber Glock 22 pistol — Walker was not legally able to purchase ammunition because of his criminal record, which included a 2016 case in which he was caught in possession of a firearm as an already convicted felon, for which he served several months in jail.

 Ellis told police that he had been friends with Walker for 20 years and that the friendship had ended this summer when he said he felt "betrayed" by Walker as this investigation unfolded.
 Ellis said Walker had gotten in touch with him shortly after an initial visit by Berkeley police to his apartment, and he allegedly told Ellis to delete any texts he had about their gun-shopping trip, and to lie to police about having ammunition he purchased stolen out of his car.

 "I acted like I agreed," Ellis testified, per Berkeleyside, "but in my mind, I wasn’t agreeing to that."